RitianYu/RitianYu.github.io/_pages/about.md

   - /about.html
 ---

-I am a forth-year student from Shandong university, my research interest lies in 3D reconstruction, and I hope to help build a beautiful AR/VR world and empower many fields.
+I am a forth-year student from Chongxin College, Shandong university, which is an elite program.
+My research interest lies in 3D reconstruction, and I hope to help build a beautiful AR/VR world and empower many fields.

 I am very fortunate to be advised by [Prof.Sida Peng](https://pengsida.net/) at the key of CAD&CG, Zhejiang Univeristy.
 During my junior year at Shandong Univeristy, I collaborated with [Prof.Zhe Min](https://faculty.sdu.edu.cn/minzhe/zh_CN/index.htm).
 You can find my [CV](https://github.com/RitianYu/RitianYu.github.io/blob/master/files/个人简历.pdf) hear.